 Buy local potatoes.

-2. Bring a large pot of water to boil.
-Add whole purple potatoes and three cloves to the water and bring to boil.
+- Bring a large pot of water to a boil.
+Add whole purple potatoes and three cloves to the water and bring to a boil.
 Strain when the potatoes are completely softened with a fork test.
 TIP: Leave potato skins on and boil potatoes whole to keep the most pigment in the potatoes otherwise they might turn out grayish in color.